-Since a few years back I more or less only use the VSCO app.
+Since a few years back I more or less only use the VSCO app to edit my photos.
 It has all that I need in terms of black and white filters and contrast.

 I’ve played a bit with Mextures now and then, but the pictures generally turn out like my VSCO ones anyway.

 Do you use any iPhone photography accessories?

 I bought an octopus tripod a few months ago but I haven’t actually started to use it yet.
 Apart from that I only use the camera.

 Can you briefly explain the story and editing process behind your three favorite iPhone photos?